Vance Monument: Vance Monument Task Force

-In June 2020, City Council voted unanimously adopted a joint resolution giving the United Daughters of the Confederacy ninety days to remove their additions, and appointing a twelve-member task force to determine if the monument should be removed, re-purposed, or retained with another name on it.
-Buncombe County Board of Commissioners also approved the joint-resolution, with a vote of 4 to 3.
-The Board received 549 messages in favor of removing the Vance Monument and nineteen calls in favor of retaining it.
-Buncombe County chairman Brownie Newman said, he did not believe "that monument which romanticizes the Confederacy belongs on city or county-owned land."
-City Council member Keith Young, who is African–American, said he believed that those who erected the monument were saying to black people, "We still have power.
+In June 2020, Asheville's city council voted unanimously adopted a joint resolution giving the United Daughters of the Confederacy ninety days to remove their additions, and appointing a twelve-member task force to determine if the monument should be removed, re-purposed, or retained with another name on it.
+The Buncombe County board of commissioners also approved the joint-resolution, with a vote of 4 to 3.
+The board received 549 messages in favor of removing the Vance Monument and nineteen calls in favor of retaining it.
+Buncombe County chairman Brownie Newman said he did not believe "that monument which romanticizes the Confederacy belongs on city or county-owned land."
+City Council member Keith Young, who is African American, said he believed that those who erected the monument were saying to black people, "We still have power.
 We still have control.
 And this is your place in our society."

-The Asheville City Council appointed its six members and two alternates to the task force on July 28.
+The city council appointed its six members and two alternates to the task force on July 28.
 2020.
-The County did the same.
+The county did the same.
 The task force voted to recommend the removal of the Vance Monument on November 19, 2020.
-On March 22, 2021, City Council voted 6 to 1 to accept the recommendation.
-The dissenting vote was cast by Sandra Kilgore, an African American, who said "removing the monument would destroy an artistic structure and cause ill-will between whites and African Americans".
-On March 23, 2021, City Council voted 6 to 1 to remove the monument at a cost of $114,150.
-Additional funds were required to prepare the site for the monument's replacement.
+On December 8, 2020, the city council voted six to one to accept the recommendation, with a final decision on the removal pending future information on costs.
+The dissenting vote was cast by Sandra Kilgore, an African American, who said removing it would destroy an artistic monument and strain race relations.
+On March 23, 2021, the city council voted six to one to remove the monument for $114,150 (equivalent to $ in 2023) awarded to an Asheville contractor.
+Additional funds were offered to conduct visioning for the site.

-City of Asheville Mayor Esther Manheimer said, "From my perspective, this has been a long time coming, and I look forward to a new chapter for our city.
-I'm excited about our future and planning for a new symbol of our city."